Pumpkin: Folklore and fiction

 In most folklore the carved pumpkin is meant to scare away evil spirits on All Hallows' Eve (that is, Halloween), when the dead were purported to walk the earth.

+Music

+Vegetable orchestras, such as the London Vegetable Orchestra use zucchini trumpets, butternut squash trombones, pumpkin drums and aubergine castanets.
+Other vegetables played include carrots, bell peppers, potatoes and parsnips.

 Cultivars

 The species and varieties include many economically important cultivars with a variety of different shapes, colors, and flavors that are grown for different purposes.
 Variety is used here interchangeably with cultivar, but not with species or taxonomic variety.